matteomanzini/group9_assignment_1/README.md

 *4. `laser_launch.xml`* : processes the laser for table detection.

 ### **• navigation_package**
-: implements the logic of navigation inside the simulated environment.
+Implements the logic of navigation inside the simulated environment.

 It contains two nodes: